 Most successful commercial lenders will never do a loan without personally interviewing the borrower because they find it such an effective filter.
 If you have someone who gives contradictory or dubious claims about their income, or their exit strategy, or if they seem shifty or evasive in the interview, then you should simply walk away from the deal.
 Avoid wishful thinking.

 A business that uses the ATO as an overdraft, and is constantly on a payment plan, is not a bad borrower.
-A businessman who liquidates his companies and phoenixes them, that is a bad borrower.
+A businessman who liquidates his companies and phoenixes them, is a bad borrower.

-A developer who has suffered a shortfall on a development in the past, is not bad borrower.
-A three times bankrupt developer who has stiffed multiple builders and subcontractors, and now trades through his nephew, that is a bad borrower.
+A developer who has suffered a shortfall on a development in the past, is not a bad borrower.
+A three times bankrupt developer who has stiffed multiple builders and subcontractors, and now trades through his nephew, is a bad borrower.

 A businessperson bankrupted by the ATO 5 years ago is not a bad borrower, a person convicted of drug importation is a bad borrower.
 In point of fact it is a good idea to stay away from anyone convicted of any serious crime, or even who has been acquitted of a serious crime.
 Acquittal means not proven, it does not mean innocent.
-They may well be innocent, but why take the chance?

 Look out for people who are on a downward slide and have not accepted it.
 An indication of this is when they borrow and capitalise the interest, then a year later refinance and capitalise the interest again.
 Ask for a loan statement or reference from the outgoing mortgagee to eliminate this possibility.